dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-single-node/02-sentinel.md

 ---
 sidebar_position: 2
-description: Use Sentinel for migration without downtime
+description: Use Sentinel for migration with minimal downtime
 ---

 # Sentinel